Revenue – Expenses = Margin

-The Mill Financial Partners is not a subsidiary of affiliate of MML Investor Services, LLC, or its affiliated companies.
-William (Alan) Franks is a registered representative of and offers securities, investment advisory and financial planning services services through MML Investors Services, LLC, Member SIPC.
+The Mill Financial Partners is not a subsidiary or an affiliate of MML Investor Services, LLC, or its affiliated companies.
+William (Alan) Franks is a registered representative of and offers securities, investment advisory, and financial planning services through MML Investors Services, LLC, Member SIPC.

 Supervisory Office: 1050 Crown Pointe Parkway Suite 1800, Atlanta, GA 30338 Phone: 770.551.3400